2928 - 1978 B.C.

 God told Noah to build an ark in order to save the animals and his family from the global flood he was to bring.
 Noah was six hundred years old at the time of the deluge (Genesis 7:6).
 After the flood God promised, through the sign of a rainbow, that he would never again destroy all life on earth with water (Genesis 9).
 Noah had three sons who were named Ham, Shem, and Japheth.
 Sometime after the flood he cursed one son and blessed the other two.

-25. And he said, "Cursed be Canaan.
+And he said, "Cursed be Canaan.
 He shall be a servant of servants to his brothers."
-26. And he said, "Blessed be the LORD God of Shem; and Canaan shall be his servant.
-27. God shall enlarge Japheth, and he shall dwell in the tents of Shem; And Canaan shall be their servant."
-(Genesis 9:25-27, Holy Bible in Its Original Order - A Faithful Version (HBFV) unless stated)
+And he said, "Blessed be the LORD God of Shem; and Canaan shall be his servant.
+God shall enlarge Japheth, and he shall dwell in the tents of Shem; And Canaan shall be their servant" (Genesis 9:25 - 27, HBFV throughout unless stated).

 2426 - 1826 B.C.